PrajvalRaval/rc-flashbriefing-server/README.md

 ### Pre-requisites

 * Node.js (> v8.10)
-* A Standalone Server to deply code.
+* A Standalone Server to deploy code.
 * Register for an [Amazon Developer Account](https://developer.amazon.com/)
 * Rocket Chat Server updated to Release 1.2.0-rc.0 or later.